Sup3Legacy/Craft-your-IC-assembler/README.md

-# V-RISC-Assembler-Minecraft
+# Craft your IC - Assembler
-An Assembleur for our Minecraft CPU:
+An Assembler for our Minecraft CPU:
 ![V-RISC-V-core](v-risc-v-core.png)

 ## Usage